A COMMONLY OVERLOOKED CAUSE OF CHRONIC PAIN

 - DEEP FASCIA: The Deep Fascia (sometimes referred to as ‘Investing Fascia’) surrounds your organs as well as muscles, dividing muscles into compartments.
 Deep Fascia is the tissue that ALLOWS COMMUNICATION with other tissues, sort of like having an extra nervous system.
 It also provides support, kind of like a spring-loaded skeletal system (HERE).
-It is the covering for any number of tissues, which are named by their location.
+It is the covering for any number of tissues, which are named according to their location.

-FASCIA THAT COVERS CARTILAGE: Perichondrium
+– FASCIA THAT COVERS CARTILAGE: Perichondrium

-FASCIA THAT COVERS BLOOD VESSELS: Tunica Externa
+– FASCIA THAT COVERS BLOOD VESSELS: Tunica Externa

-FASCIA THAT COVERS MUSCLE TISSUE: Epimysium, Perimysium, and Endomysium
+– FASCIA THAT COVERS MUSCLE TISSUE: Epimysium, Perimysium, and Endomysium

-FASCIA THAT COVERS NERVE TISSUE: Epineurium, Perineurium, and Endoneurium
+– FASCIA THAT COVERS NERVE TISSUE: Epineurium, Perineurium, and Endoneurium

-External "Deep Fascia” around the muscles is prone to injury not only because its external or superficial nature leaves it vulnerable to getting hit, but because it is vulnerable to tremendous torquing or shearing forces.
+The more external “Deep Fascia” around the muscles is prone to injury not only because its external or superficial nature leaves it vulnerable to getting hit or impacted in some fashion, but because it is vulnerable to tremendous torquing or shearing forces.
 Think of it in terms of what happens on a merry-go-round.

 Regardless of how the adhesion of the Fascia occurs, here’s the dilemma.
-The single most pain-sensitive tissue in your body CANNOT BE IMAGED via standard tests such as MRI.
+The tissue that is arguably the single most pain-sensitive tissue in your body, CANNOT BE IMAGED via standard tests such as MRI.
 What does this mean to you?
 It means that even though you might be struggling with any number of CHRONIC PAIN SYNDROMES, don’t be surprised if there’s nothing to show for it as far as positive medical tests.